CodiumTeam/tdd-training-php/README.md

 Easy kata to practice the importance of the test order.
 ## Print date
 Kata to start practicing with mocks and stubs.
-## Bank
+## Coffee Machine
-Good kata to learn indirect input and output
+Good kata to practice outside-in TDD.